collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture.

 ![alt text][image1]